Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Car insurance with a suspended license

-Why would I need car insurance with a suspended license?
+Why do I need car insurance with a suspended license?

 Even if you can’t drive due to a suspension, you’ll probably still need insurance on your car.
 Reasons to keep your policy:

 - To avoid a coverage lapse.
 If you cancel your policy without another one in place, your coverage will lapse.
 Insurance companies consider that an increased risk, which could raise your rates significantly for several years.

 - To cover other drivers.
 Family members or other named drivers may need your car to get around.

 - To keep your car registered.
 When you renew registration, you’re required to have proof of insurance, and your insurance company requires a valid license to get coverage.
 With a suspended license, you may need a special SR-22 policy to provide the necessary proof.

 - To protect your car in storage.
 Your car could still be vulnerable to damage while in storage, such as fire, theft, vandalism or natural disasters.

 How much is car insurance after a suspended license?